MapsPeople/docs/src/android/v3/getting-started/directions.md

 </mi-tabs>

 When we receive a result on our listener, we render the route through the `MPDirectionsRenderer`.

-We create global variables of the `MPdirectionsRenderer` and `MPRoutingProvider` and create getter to the `MPDirectionsRenderer`to access it from fragments later on.
+We create global variables of the `MPdirectionsRenderer` and `MPRoutingProvider` and create a getter to the `MPDirectionsRenderer` to access it from _fragments_ later on.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>